pantheon-systems/documentation/source/content/guides/mariadb-mysql/07-kill-mysql-queries.md

 1. Review the `Time` field to identify the longest running query.

-1. Run the following command to kill the query.
+1. Run the following command to stop the query.
 In the example below, replace `<thread_id>` with the ID of the query you want to terminate:

     ```sql
     mysql> kill <thread_id>;
     ```

-## Kill All Queries
+## Stop All Queries

 You can clear out a large number of bad requests without having to run `kill` on each individual thread if they are blocking valid queries.